challiday21/Brief-README-Angular/README.md

 Properties can be displayed in the HTML template using Angular's interpolation syntax, as in the example above for the product name (`product.name`).

 A property value can be inserted, for example, into the title of the component using the `property-binding` syntax.
-In the title of the following `<a>` HTML element, the product name prefixes the text `details`
+In the following `<a>` HTML element, the product name prefixes the text `details` in the `title` :

     `<a [title]="product.name + ' details'">`
       `{{ product.name }}`